-(The second course in the two-course series MATH 107-108.
+(The second course in the two-course series MATH 107-MATH 108.
 An alternative to MATH 115.)
-Prerequisite: MATH 107 or an appropriate result on the placement test.
+Prerequisite: MATH 107.
 An introduction to trigonometric functions, identities, and equations and their applications.
 The goal is to demonstrate fluency in the language of trigonometry, analytic geometry, and selected mathematical topics; communicate mathematical ideas appropriately; apply and prove trigonometric identities; solve triangles and trigonometric equations; and perform vector operations.
 Discussion covers analytical geometry and conic sections, systems of linear equations, matrices, sequences, and series.
 Students may receive credit for only one of the following courses: MATH 108 or MATH 115.

-MATH 140 Calculus I (4)
+MATH 115 Pre-Calculus (3)